brigitte-bigi/Whakerexa/README.md

 ## Projects using Whakerexa

 Whakerexa was initially developed within SPPAS <https://sppas.org>.
 It was extracted from its original software in 2024 by the author to lead its own life as standalone tool.

+### Websites

-It is used by the SPPAS software tool for two different purposes: its website and its setup application.
+It is used by the website of the "AutoCuedSpeech" project at <https://auto-cuedspeech.org> and the website of SPPAS <https://sppas.org>.

+### Applications

-It is also used by the website of the "AutoCuedSpeech" project at <https://auto-cuedspeech.org>.
+It is used by the setup application of SPPAS software tool.

+### Documentations

+It is used by "ClammingPy", a tool to create automatically python documentation <https://clamming.sf.net>.